Blog

 Weather remains one of the biggest challenges facing onsite concrete works, particularly in the UK.
 Rain can delay or completely stop pours, while cold temperatures can impact curing conditions and affect structural performance.
 These interruptions not only slow progress but can also introduce quality risks and additional costs.

 Offsite precast eliminates much of this uncertainty.
 Concrete is poured indoors in controlled conditions, allowing production to continue regardless of weather.
-This not only protects programme timelines but also ensures a consistent concrete mix and curing environment, contributing to a more reliable end product.
+This not only protects programme timelines but also helps maintain a consistent concrete mix and curing environment, contributing to a more reliable end product.

 A safer way to build